-2020 changed the world.
-In particular, it changed how we interact, interface, and connect with those around us.
-The pandemic has challenged our personal lives and has shifted (maybe forever) the ways companies do business.
-It also changed how they hire.
+The past two years have changed the world.
+In particular, they’ve changed how we interact, interface, and connect with those around us.
+The pandemic has challenged our personal lives and shifted (maybe forever) the ways companies do business.
+It’s also changed how we recruit and hire.

 The disruption has dramatically impacted employment and has forced companies to reevaluate not only when and why they hire someone, but also how to hire someone.

-As the hiring process becomes truly virtual and more employees begin to work remotely, Vaco and other organizations have moved in the direction of video interviewing.
+As the hiring process becomes increasingly virtual and more employees begin to work remotely, Vaco and other organizations have moved towards virtual interviewing.
 On one hand, it’s nice to be in the comfort of your own home during a stressful interview.
 On the other hand, it’s much harder to build the same rapport that’s possible with an in-person meeting.

 10 virtual interview tips to set yourself apart

 In 2020, we have completed dozens of video interviews, and despite the general awareness and commonality of the practice, many candidates still make basic mistakes during virtual interviews.
 These mistakes range from dogs barking to poor webcam framing to the half glass of wine sitting in plain view on the corner of the desk.

 Below are 10 key things to keep in mind when participating in a virtual interview.
 Some of these may seem obvious, but all of them are important−and could be deal breakers−in the quest to land your dream job.